lschierer/RUT/packages/luke/20060808/the-downward-spiral-of-patients-rights-in-the-uk.md

 ---

-title: The downward spiral of patient&#039;s rights in the UK
+title: "The downward spiral of patient&#039;s rights in the UK"
 date: 2006-08-08 16:47:48
 tags:
   -  morality-religion